What I Learned From My Husband's Divorce

 Relationships are inherently risky but they can be deliciously fruitful when we learn how to be engaged, communicative partners instead of assuming we know what someone else wants or is thinking.

 I understand relationships are hard, people can be difficult, and staying together through intense challenges can be a tremendous feat.

 Sometimes, we never get the answers we think we want from a partner who leaves us.
 Sometimes, we never get the closure we think we need from that person.
 Sometimes, the explanations or reasons someone has for not wanting to be together anymore are not as simple as we’d like.

 Beyond the obvious relationship destroyers such as abuse or adultery, sometimes people simply change their minds or suddenly want to journey in a new direction.

 Just as I learned from my own divorce that it may not be possible to heal or “fix” someone through love alone, through what I know of my husband’s first marriage I learned that it is possible to move on from not getting answers, or from having no real closure.
 I learned that the ghosts of the past can only linger as long as we hold on to the unknown.

-I learned that two people who have committed themselves to marriages which subsequently failed can come out of it as more evolved and enlightened individuals capable of starting over again.
+I learned that two people who have committed themselves to marriages that subsequently failed can come out of it as more evolved and enlightened individuals capable of starting over again.